harisankar-krishna-swamy/django_cacheable_model/README.md

 # 2. Install
 pip install django_cacheable_model

+# 3. Configuration
+* `CACHE_SET_MANY_LIMIT` is chunk size for calls to `cache.set_many`.
+   when `all_ins_from_cache` brings in all entries from cache, it will set each object
+   in chunks to control request size.
+Default is `5` i.e if there are 10 instances of a model
+   from db this config will set each of the models to the cache in two groups of `5`

-# 3. Usage
+# 4. Usage

 See samples in  `example_django_project` views.py and models.py.

-### 3.1.
+### 4.1.
 Create a model that inherits from CacheableModel
 ```python
 class Question(CacheableModel):
     question_text = models.CharField(max_length=200)